 Deep diving mammals typically have bones of lower density than those that inhabit shallower waters.
-Animals with dense bones achieve neutral bouyancy (that is, they neither sink nor rise) at shallow depths, while animals with more porous and lighter bones (as well as compressible lungs) have access to wider range of depths.
-Thus, bone density can be used to determine the depths at which different Mosasaur species might have swam and hunted.
+Animals with dense bones achieve neutral bouyancy (the condition under which they neither sink nor rise) at shallow depths, while animals with lighter, more porous bones can maintain stable and efficient swimming at wider range of depths.
+Bone density can be used as a rough guide for determining the depths at which different Mosasaur species might have hunted.
 Tylosaurus, for example, had a low bone density and was likely a deep diver.

-Human divers ascending too quickly from high-pressure depths in the ocean are susceptible to a disease commonly known as the “Bends”.
+Human divers ascending too quickly from high-pressure depths in the ocean are susceptible to a disease commonly known as the “Bends” or decompression syndrome.
 The rapid depressurization leads to inert gases dissolved in the blood, like nitrogen, coming out of solution as bubbles.
 These bubbles could potentially block blood vessels that supply the bones, leading to cell death or “necrosis”.
-This sort of permanent bone injury has been observed in many Mosasaurs – and is a telltale sign of the bends or, if we are to be medically proper, decompression syndrome.
+This sort of permanent bone injury has been observed in many Mosasaurs – and is a telltale sign of the bends.
 This may imply that these Mosasaurs were members of a deep-water species and these decompression events occured when they ascended to shallow waters too quickly.

-Scientists believe that, like other marine reptiles, Mosasaurs were at least partially endothermic (endothermy is the ability to generate body heat) – deep-divers like Tylosaurus would probably have to have been to deal with the cold depths of the continental seas they inhabited.
+Scientists believe that, like other marine reptiles, Mosasaurs were at least partially endothermic.
+Deep-divers like Tylosaurus would probably have to have been to navigate the cold depths of the continental seas they inhabited.

 What became of the Mosasaurs?